aptos-labs/developer-docs/docs/indexer/custom-processors/e2e-tutorial.md

  pyenv install 3.11.0
 ```

-If you are seeing many dependency errors, you might need to install the dependencies with poetry, run the following command from /aptos-indexer-processors:
+If you are seeing many dependency errors, you might need to install the dependencies with Poetry, run the following command from /aptos-indexer-processors:

 ```shell
 poetry install